Orchestration

 You — writing a prompt or briefYou · briefAgent — runningAgent · testsAgent — runningAgent · docsAgent — runningAgent · refactormergetime →

-One brief fans out; three streams run in parallel; one merge to review.
+FIG. 6.3One brief fans out; three streams run in parallel; one merge to review.
 Use this shape only when the tracks don't depend on each other.

-Good candidates: tests in parallel with the implementation, five unrelated bugs at once, three library spikes side-by-side.
+Good candidates: tests in parallel with the implementation, five unrelated bugs at once, three library spikes side by side.
 Bad candidates: anything where agent B reads what agent A produced — don't parallelize a chain.
 Budget for the merge too; three branches become one review queue.

 Specialize the roles